Nicola-Carroll/CV/README.md

 - Bulb receives ~100 monthly invoices from ~30 different MAPs for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year
 - MAPs notoriously use inaccurate data for these invoices, resulting in millions of pounds of overcharges

 Until May 2020 these invoices were paid in full, with no validation performed on the backing data.
-I independently created and automated process to reconcile these invoices.
+I independently created and automated a process to reconcile these invoices.
 As of June 2021 my work had saved Bulb over £1mil, and this figure will grow continuously now the process is up and running.

 This role involved: